Bags of Spices

 Beginning just below the curved end of each vanilla bean, split the pod lengthwise, leaving the top intact.

-Cut the split beans into 1–2 inch segments to increase surface area and improve extraction.
+The split beans can also be cut into 1–2 inch segments to increase surface area and improve extraction.

 Combine